kisom/crypto_intro/doc/pycrypto.md

 message.
 Both Alice and Bob generate a set of private keys.
 From those private keys, they both generate public keys.
 Let's say they post their public keys on their websites.
 Alice wants to send a private message to Bob, so she looks up Bob's public key from his site.
+(In fact, there is a way to distribute keys via a central site or entity; this is called a public key infrastructure (PKI).
 The public key can be used as the key to encrypt a message with PKC.
 The resulting ciphertext can only be decrypted using Bob's private key.
 Alice sends Bob the resulting ciphertext, which Eve cannot decrypt without Bob's private key.
 Hopefully this is a little less confusing.

 One of the most common PKC systems is RSA (which is an acronym for the last names of the designers of the algorithm).
 Generally, RSA keys are 1024-bit,